 \section{Conclusion}

-In this work, we introduced DAKD as a solution to the challenges in weakly-supervised VAD, particularly the scarcity of supervision in the form of frame-level labelled data.
-We developed a Temporal Aggregation Module (TAM) that effectively combines diverse representations from multiple backbones using a disentangled cross-attention-based mechanism.
-DAKD also employs a bi-level fine-grained knowledge distillation mechanism that mitigates the computational costs of the aggregated model by distilling the knowledge at prediction and feature levels into a Student with a single backbone.
-Through extensive evaluations and ablation studies on benchmark datasets, including UCF-Crime, ShanghaiTech and XD-Violence, we validated the effectiveness of the aggregated model for weakly supervised VAD.
-Furthermore, our evaluations demonstrated that the Student with the distilled knowledge consistently outperforms existing methods and achieves state-of-the-art performance.
+In this work, we introduced DAKD to address weakly-supervised VAD challenges, particularly the scarcity of frame-level labeled data.
+Our approach features a Temporal Aggregation Module (TAM) that combines diverse representations from multiple backbones using disentangled cross-attention.
+To mitigate computational costs, DAKD employs a bi-level knowledge distillation mechanism, transferring the aggregated model's knowledge to a single-backbone Student.
+Extensive evaluations on UCF-Crime, ShanghaiTech, and XD-Violence datasets demonstrate the effectiveness of our aggregated model and show that the distilled Student consistently outperforms existing methods, achieving state-of-the-art performance in weakly-supervised VAD.